How Lungs Work

 - Air also enters through the MOUTH, especially for those who have a mouth-breathing habit, whose nasal passages may be temporarily blocked by a cold, or during heavy exercise.

-- The THROAT collects incoming air from your nose and mouth then passes it downward to the windpipe (trachea).
+- The THROAT collects incoming air from your nose and mouth then passes it down to the windpipe (trachea).

 - The WINDPIPE (trachea) is the passage leading from your throat to your lungs.